 We’ll take care of that soon, but first some explanations!

 The Mega Drive uses planes to display graphics.
-When we’re working with tiles, you have two planes to work with: Plane A and Plane B. In simplified terms you can think of them as layers that determine at what depth your tiles are drawn.
+When we’re working with tiles, you have two background planes to work with: Plane A and Plane B. In simplified terms you can think of them as layers that determine at what depth your tiles are drawn.
 For example, Plane A is drawn above Plane B, so you would use that one for foreground tiles, like the ground your character walks on, for example.
-Plane B is drawn behind Plane A (just imagine the B standing for Background), so that’s where you’d draw a sky or something along those lines.
+Plane B is drawn behind Plane A, so that’s where you’d draw a sky or something along those lines.
 (The priority system deciding the draw order is actually a bit more complicated than that and can easily be overridden, but for this tutorial you can stick to the layer analogy.)
-Whenever you place a tile on the screen you have to tell SGDK what plane to draw it on.
+Whenever you place a tile on the screen you have to tell SGDK what background plane to draw it on.
 To refer to the two background planes you use the defines

 One MD tile is always 8x8 pixels big.
 Because this size is fixed, tile coordinates in SGDK are not given in pixels, but tiles.
 Meaning: If we put a tile at position